Staircase House

-Staircase House (30/30a Market Place), also known as Stockport Museum, is a Grade II* listed medieval building dating from around 1460 situated in Stockport, historically in Cheshire, now within Greater Manchester, England.
-The house is famous for its rare Jacobean cage newel staircase.
-An audio guide recounts the full history of the house.
+Staircase House (30/30a Market Place), also known as Stockport Museum, and formerly known as Stockport Story Museum, is a Grade II* listed medieval building dating from around 1460 in Stockport, historically in Cheshire and now within Greater Manchester, England.
+The house is notable for its rare Jacobean cage newel staircase.

 History

 15th to 19th centuries

 Staircase House, is in its origins a cruck timber building, with its earliest known surviving timbers dating from 1459 to 1460 on the basis of dendrochronology.
 Very little is known of the property's early history, though it is thought that it may have been the home of William Dodge who, in 1483, was the Mayor of Stockport.

 The first residents of whom there is certainty were the Shallcross family who owned the house from 1605 to 1730.
 Members of the landed gentry, with their seat just across the county boundary, in Derbyshire, it was they who in 1618 installed the distinctive Jacobean cage newel staircase, from which the house takes its modern name.
 The staircase has some unusual features, such as the carving covering much of the woodwork.

 The characteristic of a cage newel staircase, is that each of its newel posts extends throughout the full height of the staircase, the four posts and the banisters thus forming a stairwell which is not fully enclosed, but rather contained within a cage-like structure.
 In fact, at Staircase House, at some date before the first surviving descriptions of the staircase in the 19th century, the newel posts were each sawn through, just below the stringer board and just above the handrail.
 That may have been done as a response to changing tastes, or possibly to overcome the practical difficulties of moving large objects, such as furniture, about the house.